erinbaright/thesmiths-api/README.md

 ### About

-REST API of The Smiths' discography with full CRUD functionality.
+REST API of the Smiths' discography with full CRUD functionality.

 ### Model

 Raw data on the albums is located in the albums.json file in the seed folder.

-A GET request at https://localhost:3000/albums would display all of The Smiths' albums.
+A GET request at https://localhost:3000/albums would display all of the Smiths' albums.
 The model for the albums:

 ```
 let Album = new Schema({